 God asks us to take on this attitude of trust, even as we are tempted by the many worries that can consume us: “So do not worry and say, ‘What are we to eat?’ or ‘What are we to drink?’ or ‘What are we to wear?’
 All these things the pagans seek.
 Your heavenly Father knows that you need them all.
 But seek first the kingdom (of God) and his righteousness, and all these things will be given you besides.
 Do not worry about tomorrow; tomorrow will take care of itself” (Matt 6:31-34).

 Believe it or not, Lent is about one month away.
 The Church gives us this beautiful season of repentance to deepen our trust in God’s providence for our lives.
 Instead of waiting until Ash Wednesday to prepare our hearts for Lent, let’s begin today.
 Choose one area of your life in which you constantly seek to take away God’s pen, no matter if it relates to feelings or actions toward another person, the need for control, the absence of motivation, addiction or lack of faith.
 Give God complete reign in this area and ask Jesus daily in prayer to show you his will about this stronghold against abandonment.
 Listen carefully to Jesus’ voice and then, as Mother Mary advised, “do whatever he tells you” (John 2:5).

 God will answer your prayers, and the results may astonish you.
 He will also prepare you in unexpected ways for a deeper encounter with him as Lent approaches.

 Your life is meant to be a page-turner.
 Allow the author of all life the freedom he desires to tell your story as it was meant to be told.

-This article was first published on November 1, 2013 in the Colorado Catholic Herald.
+This article was first published in the February 7, 2014 issue of the Colorado Catholic Herald.